Contrerasv742/ece118/lab0/docs/prelab0.md

 # Part 6 - Better Event Detection

-1. Pseudocode prototype for “better” event checkers for the bump sensors and the light sensor with debounce and hysteresis bounds.
+1. Pseudocode prototype for "better" event checkers for the bump sensors and the light sensor with debounce and hysteresis bounds.

 ```c
 // Bump Sensor Thresholds (Hz)